fbpx

 All kinds of gifts for White Day

-Today, men are not expected only to give out marshmallows on this special day.
-In fact, men are expected to buy 2 to 3 times the amount that women spend on their gift-giving holiday.
+Today, men are not only expected to give out marshmallows on this special day.
+In fact, men are expected to buy 2 to 3 times the amount women spend on Valentine’s Day gifts in Japan.

 • Dessert